TexasInstruments/tvm/ti-docs/source/infering.rst

   node 17: tidl_0  990.953 microseconds
   node 4294967295: Graph  8283.967 microseconds

-``tvm_c7x.trace`` is only available for the model compiled with ``c7x_codegen=1``.
+The ``tvm_c7x.trace`` output is available only if the model was compiled with ``c7x_codegen=1``.

 TVM_RT_DEBUG=3
 ^^^^^^^^^^^^^^

-When set, in addition to behavior ``TVM_RT_DEBUG=1,2``, TVM runtime on Arm and C7x will also collect output tensor statistics for each layer and save into the trace files.
-Collected statistics  include minimum, maximum, sum, sum of the first half of the tensor.
+When set to 3, in addition to the information provided when the setting is 1 or 2, TVM runtime on Arm and C7x collects output tensor statistics for each layer and saves it to the trace files.
+Collected statistics include minimum, maximum, sum, and the sum of the first half of the tensor.

-Please ignore the performance numbers in this mode as there are overhead collecting tensor statistics.
+Please ignore performance numbers obtained in this mode; there is overhead when collecting tensor statistics.

 .. code:: console